-Well, student loan debt is an issue in 2018 and many analysts say the nation’s record high $1.34 trillion in student loan debt is also casting a nasty shadow over the economy, delaying first time home purchases, slowing down consumer spending and inhibiting business formation.
+Well, student loan debt is an issue in 2022 and many analysts say the nation’s record-high $1.5 trillion in student loan debt is also casting a nasty shadow over the economy, delaying first time home purchases, slowing down consumer spending and inhibiting business formation.

 And it delays the economic life cycle for Millennials.
 Trust me, I had my own battle with student loans and my story got featured on AOL Finance when I managed to pay off $30,000 of student loans in just 12 months.

-I know, I hope that we can agree that student loans can suck.
+I know, I hope that we can agree that student loans can suck and are student loans even worth it?

 1. Get Your Student Loans Organized